 Translational advances in the management of growth and puberty disorders

-Broadcasting live from São Paolo, I am delighted to be joined by regional experts, Dr Alexander Jorge and Professor Ana Claudia Latronico for our upcoming webinar, where we will be discussing the translational advances in Latin America and how an improved understanding of the genetics have contributed to the diagnostics and treatment of growth and puberty disorders.
+Register now to watch the webcast that was recorded in São Paolo with regional experts Dr Alexander Jorge and Professor Ana Claudia Latronico.
+We discussed the translational advances in Latin America and how an improved understanding of the genetics have contributed to the diagnostics and treatment of growth and puberty disorders.

-Chaired by Professor Martin Savage, this live and interactive independent medical education webinar will focus on managing growth and puberty disorders, specifically in a Latin American setting.
-Our panel of international experts will present and discuss the role of genetic contributions in paediatric endocrine disorders, growth disorders, abnormal puberty, short stature and central precocious puberty.
+Chaired by Professor Martin Savage, this interactive independent medical education webcast focuses on managing growth and puberty disorders, specifically in a Latin American setting.
+Our panel of international experts presented and discussed the role of genetic contributions in paediatric endocrine disorders, growth disorders, abnormal puberty, short stature and central precocious puberty.

 |Advances in the genetic diagnosis of paediatric endocrine disorders||Alexander Jorge|

 |Investigation of abnormal puberty: genetic contributions||Ana Claudia Latronico|